marco-tuzza/three-js-playground/README.md

 ## Credits

-This project was greatly inspired by the tutorial from "developedbyed."
-A special thank for his comprehensive and insightful tutorial on creating a 3D interactive sphere using Three.js and GSAP.
+This project was greatly inspired by the tutorial from [developedbyed](https://www.youtube.com/@developedbyed).
+A special thank for his comprehensive and [insightful tutorial on creating a 3D interactive sphere using Three.js and GSAP](https://www.youtube.com/watch?v=_OwJV2xL8M8).
 His guidance through the video was instrumental in the realization of the sphere and its animations in this project.

 ## License